Lincoln, Massachusetts: Geography

 Lincoln has a total area of 15.0 sqmi, of which 14.4 sqmi is land and 0.6 sqmi is water, representing 4.26% of the town's total area.
 (Source: United States Census Bureau.)

 Demographics

 At the 2020 census, there were 7,014 people residing in the town.
 The racial makeup of the town was 76.2% White, 3.2% African American, 0.2% Native American, 6.4% Asian, 0.2% Pacific Islander, 1.0% from other races, and 5.6% from two or more races.
 Hispanic or Latino of any race were 7.3% of the population.
 The 21.03% drop in population between the 2010 and 2000 censuses was the largest of any municipality in Massachusetts.
 Diversity in the public schools is higher due to the METCO program.

 The majority of the land in the town is zoned for residential and agricultural use.

+Media

+Newspapers

+Lincoln was formerly served by the Lincoln Journal, a newspaper (not to be confused with the Lincoln Journal Star, a newspaper in Nebraska).
+The Lincoln Journal, which eventually came under the ownership of GateHouse Media, merged with the nearby Concord Journal in 2019.
+Prior to the merger, the newspaper had gone without any full time staff for several years, becoming a ghost newspaper.

+During the 1950s and 1960s, the Fence Viewer was published, a newspaper which covered the town in addition to neighboring Sudbury.
+The Concord Journal covered the town until the Lincoln Journal was created as a dedicated local paper for the town.

+Lincoln is served by the Lincoln Squirrel, a news website created by Alice Waugh.
+The Squirrel also hosts the Lincoln Review, an online magazine, on its website.
+The Lincoln Review previously operated as a print magazine until 2019.
+It was rebranded the Lincoln Chipmunk and became an online publication hosted by the Squirrel in 2020 before going back to its original name in 2024.